 Reseal differential cover (when applicable)

-If you are experiencing any of the orchestral phenomenons or other signs we listed above, you either already have a problem, or you’re about to have one.
-Schedule an appointment for a Brakes Plus expert to take a look at your differential and transfer case!
+If you are experiencing any of the orchestral phenomenons or other signs we listed above, you either already have a problem, or you’re likely about to have one.
+So, quickly and easily schedule an appointment for one of our experts to take a look today!